 - 17.12.1.
 Contractors and maintenance personnel will not always have been subject to DBS checks and should not have unsupervised access to children.
-They will therefore be controlled as follows: - All will be given school badges and be expected to wear them. - All will only carry out work agreed at the start of the contract and at the times agreed. - All will be supervised at all times by school staff when in close proximity to pupils.
+They will therefore be controlled as follows: - All will be given school badges and be expected to wear them in line with the schools colour coded lanyard system. - All will only carry out work agreed at the start of the contract and at the times agreed. - All will be supervised at all times by school staff when in close proximity to pupils.
 This does not mean watched continuously but in a way proportionate to their location and proximity to unsupervised children. - Regular external visitors and contractors to school have been contacted to provide details of their disclosure information.
-If returned this information is kept on the school's Single Central Record. - 17.13.
+If returned this information is kept on the school's Single Central Record.

+17.13.
 Regular external visitors and contractors to school have been contacted to provide details of their disclosure information.
 If returned this information is kept on the school's Single Central Record.